YichenGuo2002/SudokuW-Ease/README.md

 ### Product Architecture

 - Project Structures

+The front-end of this project is built using the Electron-vue framework.
+The main process is initiated by the background.js file, which loads the preload.js file containing Fetch APIs for exchanging JSON-formatted data with the back-end.
+These API functions are exposed to Vue components through IPC.

+The back-end of this project is built on the Python framework, with a Flask server connected to the BeautifulSoup web scraping algorithm and the AI Sudoku solver algorithm.
+When requests are received, the Flask server sends the result back to the front-end.
+We are also working on connecting the back-end Flask to SQLite to allow users to save their favorite Sudoku puzzles.

 <img width="100%" alt="Project Structure" src="https://github.com/YichenGuo2002/SudokuW-Ease/blob/main/src/assets/architecture_demo.jpg?raw=truehttps://github.com/YichenGuo2002/SudokuW-Ease/blob/main/src/assets/architecture_demo.jpg?raw=true">

+Overall, this project utilizes a client-server architecture with a multi-tier structure.
+Each tier has separated functionalities, helping to increase the scalability and flexibility of the project.

 ### Incoming Features
 - In Progress: Connect Python Flask server to SQLite to save users' favorite puzzles.